termux/x11-packages/CONTRIBUTING.md

 - Packages that work only on specific architectures (e.g. x86 only).
 - Packages that can't work without OpenGL.
 - Packages that require Java.
-- Large/complex desktop environments like KDE or GNOME.
+- Complex desktop environments like KDE or GNOME.

 \- all package requests that require a thing one of listed above will be closed immediately.

-Each package request should include:

-- **Package description**

-  What this package doing.
-Why it should be available in Termux.

-- **Package's location**

-  An URL to the package's home page and sources.
-Please, use official links here.

-**Important**: it's likely that package requests will not be processed immediately, especially if your package introduces a dependencies that are not available in repository.

 A template for the package request issue can be found here: https://github.com/termux/x11-packages/issues/new?template=package-request.md.

+**Important**: package requests may not be processed instantly.
+Developer's time is quite limited.
+If you want to make package available quickly - implement it yourself and submit a [pull request](#pull-requests).

 ## Pull requests